internetofwater/pids.geoconnex.us/docs/contributor/sitemap-generator/README.md

 ### Set up Sitemap Generator environment:

-First install the python package Sitemap Genereator, which loads the filesystem into the a sitemap index hierarchy.
+First install the python package Sitemap Generator, which loads the filesystem into the a sitemap index hierarchy.

 ```bash
 cd $SRC_BASE_DIR/sitemap-generator
 python3 setup.py install
 ```

-Note: Ensure the location you install yourls-action is on your `$PATH`, otherwise you won't be able to use the sitmap-generator CLI.
+Note: Ensure the location you install sitemap-generator is on your `$PATH`, otherwise you won't be able to use the sitmap-generator CLI.

 ### Set up Namespace filesystem: